-11.a) Induce Substantial Population Growth: Less Than Significant Impact
+11.a) Induce Substantial Population Growth: Less Than Significant Impact Relevant Elements of Project:

-As stated in the Project Description, the MCEP is anticipated to necessitate the hiring of nine new employees.
+As stated in the Project Description, the UEC will serve 48 new employees and up to 490 new IP students.
 The project does not include home construction, either on or off campus.
 Circulation and utility infrastructure systems, as described in the Project Description, are in place to serve the project.
 The project would not result in the extension of infrastructure beyond the project site.